-What Do Cats Require in their Diet?
+What Do Cats Require in Their Diet?

 Nutritional Highlights of Tofu

 Tofu is mainly rich in fats and proteins, but since cats need more proteins than fats, tofu is not a recommended food source for them.
 Generally, tofu is healthier than cheese since it has no lactose.
-Unfortunately, it contains two sugars, raffinose and stachyose, that are not easily digested by felines.
+Unfortunately, it contains two sugars, raffinose, and stachyose, which are not easily digested.
+Your cat can develop signs like diarrhea, vomiting, bloating, lethargy, and loss of appetite.

-Moreover, in most cases, tofu is seasoned with salt, garlic, and onions that are toxic to cats.
-Your cat can develop symptoms like diarrhea, vomiting, bloating, lethargy, and loss of appetite.
+Moreover, in many cases, tofu is seasoned with salt, garlic, and onions, which are toxic to cats.

-Serving Tofu To Your Cat
+Precautions When Serving Tofu to Your Cat

-Do I Have to Cook Tofu Before Feeding it To My Cat?
+Do I Have to Cook Tofu Before Feeding It to My Cat?